barty-s/women-who-skateboard-vigo/README.md

 ### Bug Fixes

 1st run through WC3 HTML validator - update button and <a> code on each page to follow norms.
+2nd run through - bug still not fixed, need new approach to <a> styling.
+Removed text and spans between <li>s in the Nav bar <ul>

 ### Credits